heatherhutchinson211/Crowdfunding-ETL/README.md

 # Crowdfunding-ETL
 ## Overview
-The purpose of this project was to clean up "dirty" data sets from Independent Funding, in order to make more comprehensible tables to later perform analysis on.
-The clean data was then used to create an ERD diagram in order to show relationships between the sets.
-Then, these sets were used to create a database and table queries in PostgreSQL.
-After the database was created, the data sets were loaded into the tables and analysis was done.
+The objective of this project was to refine and enhance "unclean" data sets sourced from Independent Funding.
+The primary goal was to transform these datasets into coherent and intelligible tables, laying the groundwork for subsequent in-depth analyses.
+The refined data was then leveraged to construct an Entity-Relationship Diagram (ERD), elucidating the intricate interrelationships among the datasets.
+This conceptual foundation was further utilized to establish a robust PostgreSQL database, complete with meticulously crafted table queries.
+Following the successful creation of the database, the meticulously refined data sets were seamlessly integrated into their respective tables, paving the way for a comprehensive analytical exploration.
 ## Results
 After performing analysis in the data sets, I was able to first create an additional table showing each contact and their remaining goal amount as shown below:
 ![Contacts Remaining Amount](https://github.com/heatherhutchinson211/Crowdfunding-ETL/blob/main/Screenshot%202023-01-18%20at%205.32.37%20PM.png)